AppBK/welcome-to-mod-7/README.md

 * Include nice screenshots or GIFs to show and demonstrate the features of your application
 * Include code snippets
 * Include a link to the live site
-* Provide instructions for how to install the project (if applicable)
 * Include a list of technologies used in the project
 * Include a list of any third-party APIs you used in the project